tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 1. **Bind raw data to the Test API**
    - Map the framework’s internal representation of data (rows, objects, RDF graphs, etc.) onto the specific `Information Elements` required by the Test.
-   - Ensure correct binding of `Acted Upon` values and `Consulted` values to the correct inputs of the `Implementation`.
+   - Ensure correct binding of `Acted Upon` values and `Consulted` values to the correct inputs of the implementation.
    - Provide values for `Parameters`, or omit them and rely on default behavior where supported.

 1. **Locate and invoke the correct Tests**
    - The `Policies` from the `Use Case` identify which Tests are required, but an execution framework must still determine how to locate the corresponding implementation for each Test.
    - Resolve which callable unit implements which Test (preferably by Term Name (UUID), or Versioned IRI).
-   - Invoke the `Implementation` with the bound inputs in a way that is consistent and repeatable.
+   - Invoke the implementation with the bound inputs in a way that is consistent and repeatable.

 1. **Execute a Test and Capture results as a structured Response**
    - Ensure that every Test execution yields one `Response` containing: